- October 17, 2017

 The actual 23 & Me kit basically comes labeled with your name on it.
 You need to register it online and then spit a significant amount of your saliva into a tube.
 You seal the tube and send it off in the pre-packaged box.
 It was a bit difficult coming up with enough saliva and it took me longer than Kenny.

 Please note that after we got our 23 & Me results, we downloaded the raw data and uploaded it to We Gene English for free.
 I highly recommend you do the same after you get your 23 & Me or Ancestry results.

 Kenny and I were both raised to believe that we are full Chinese or 100% Chinese.
 I identify as Cantonese Chinese and so does Kenny.
 I speak fluent Cantonese.
 Kenny does not.
 Both our parents were born in Hong Kong.
 I kind of knew that nobody could really be 100% anything.
 But I was expecting the results to show that I was at least 90% Chinese.
 Kenny was expecting the same.

 Also, my maiden name is Cheung.
 We discussed the possibility (not that it would change anything since it would be distant) that Kenny and I could be distant cousins.

-23 & Me says that I am 78.2% East Asian.
-Of that East Asian, I am 76% Chinese, 2.2% Broadly East Asian, 2.1% Broadly East Asian & Native American.
-It says I am 19.7% Southeast Asian.
-It was the 19.7% Southeast Asian that threw me off the most.
-That’s a lot.
-I mean, that could mean that one of my grandparents is mostly Southeast Asian.
+We got our original results from 23 & Me and then 2 weeks later we got updated results.
+THEREFORE THESE ORIGINAL RESULTS ARE NOT ACCURATE.
+23 & Me said that I am 78.2% East Asian.
+Of that East Asian, it said I am 76% Chinese, 19.7% Southeast Asian, 2.2% Broadly East Asian, 2.1% Broadly East Asian & Native American.
 I am not sure why Broadly East Asian appears twice but if you add the percentages together I am 4.3% Broadly East Asian.

 We Gene Results